-(1)General Liability: (Including operations,\$10,000,000Including personal injury, and If Commercial for bodily injury, d property damage.
-General Liability form with a general -- -- products and completed operations.) aggregate limit is used, either the general aggregate limit shall apply separately to this project/location or the general aggregate limit shall be twice the required occurrence limit.
+(1) General Liability: (Including operations, \$10,000,000 per occurrence for bodily injury, personal injury, and property damage.
+(1) If Commercial General Liability insurance or other form with a general L insurance or other form with a general products and completed operations.) aggregate limit is used, either the general aggregate limit shall apply separately to this project/location or the general aggregate limit shall be twice the required occurrence limit.
 (2) Automobile Liability: \$10,000,000 per accident for bodily injury and property damage.
 (3) Workers' Compensation: As required by the Sta ite of California.